jorgecarleitao/arrow2/guide/src/high_level.md

 The main differences from a `Vec<Option<T>>` are:

-* Its data is layed out in memory as a `Buffer<T>` and a `Option<Bitmap>`.
+* Its data is layed out in memory as a `Buffer<T>` and an `Option<Bitmap>`.
 * It has an associated logical datatype.

-The first difference allows interoperability with Arrow's ecosystem and efficient SIMD operations (we will re-visit this below); the second difference is that it allows semantic meaning to the array.
+The first difference allows interoperability with Arrow's ecosystem and efficient SIMD operations (we will re-visit this below); the second difference is that it gives semantic meaning to the array.
 In the example

 ```rust
 # use arrow2::array::Primitive;